inoxlang/inox/docs/builtin.md

 ```
 ### chrome.Handle/screenshot

-the screenshot method takes a screenshot of the first DOM element matching the selector.
+The screenshot method takes a screenshot of the first DOM element matching the selector.

 **examples**